johnny353535/yoi/README.md

 ## Developing

-During development, you can use the following NPM scripts.
+During development, you can use the following NPM scripts:

 ### Build & Serve